flagroth/nyc-taxi/README.md

 NYC Taxi analysis and tip prediction

 # Data downloading
-To download the data of the analysis run src/bash/data_downloader.sh
+To download the data of the analysis run src/bash/data_downloader.sh from the project's home